ThePainTester/food-delivery/README.md

 is, so it subscribes only to channels relevant to that principal.
 No cross-tenant leakage, no client-side filtering of unrelated events.

-The driver's location `POST` writes to Redis (`SETEX`) so latecomers get a snapshot, then `PUBLISH`es so any open SSE subscriber gets the fix immediately.
-Order-state mutations skip the `SETEX` — Postgres is the source of truth and the SPA refetches when an event arrives.
+Two slightly different write patterns are used depending on whether clients need a snapshot.
+Driver-location `POST`s `SETEX` first (so a late SSE subscriber gets the last known fix immediately) and then `PUBLISH`.
+Order-state mutations and dispatch offers skip the `SETEX` — Postgres is the source of truth, and the SPA refetches when an event arrives.

 ### Connection-budget control: in-process fan-out hub